Elementary Education (Interdisciplinary Studies: Teacher Preparation) (BS)

-For this program, you will need to be accepted into ODU as a degree-seeking student.
+For the undergraduate portion of this program, you will need to be accepted into ODU as a degree-seeking student.
 A minimum GPA of 2.8 is required for admission, continuance, and graduation.
 Additionally, a minimum grade of "C" must be earned in all courses required for the program.
-You are required to meet the PRAXIS I requirement before completing your 60th credit hour (transfer students with more than 60 credit hours must meet the requirement before finishing your second semester in our program).

 Please note that General Education courses that are departmental requirements are not met by the Associate's degree.
 Explore the VCCS Transfer Guide or Monarch TRANSFERmation to see how courses you've completed may transfer to ODU.
 To have an advisor review your transcripts, contact your nearest ODU extended classroom site or call 1.800.968.2638